 Judging has always been the biggest pain point for every hackathon organizer.
-This is due to the fact that while planning out the event, other than recruiting and finalising the judges, assign a certain time for judging, organising do not plan anything further, assuming everything can be managed on the day-of.
+This is due to the fact that while planning out the event, other than recruiting and finalizing the judges, and assigning a certain time for judging, organizing teams do not plan anything further, assuming everything can be managed on the day-of.
 But, in reality, if planned right, judging can be one of the easiest and the most smooth aspect of any hackathon.

 To avoid confusion, the key is to make sure hackers know exactly where you are in the schedule for judging.
 Tell them you’re advancing to the next stage of judging when you do, or if judging is taking longer than expected, tell them how far along you are.
 Giving quick updates like “Our judges have reviewed about 50% of the projects!” goes a long way in keeping hackers engaged.

 In this particular judging style, assume your hackathon to be a science fair and every hacker team setting up their stall at assigned table numbers.
 Hackers present their hackathon project in front of the judges one by one as they arrive at their stalls, and judges score them accordingly.
 This way every hackathon attendee is getting a chance to demo in front of the judges and have the experience of presenting at the hackathon.

 If you are doing a digital event, we recommend making a discord voice channel for each team (Team 1, Team 2...., Team 50).
 Hackers can wait in the call then screenshare/join video as judges join the channel.